Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 If you should have received a 1099 from a tenant but didn’t, contact the tenant and request the missing form.
 If it isn’t available by the end of February, you can ask the IRS for help.
 The IRS may assess penalties to payers who fail to file or file inaccurate information returns.

-If you don’t receive the corrected forms in time to file your income taxes by the deadline, you may need to estimate your earnings and file for an extension.
-If you file your taxes based on incorrect figures, you may need to file an amended return.
-Filing taxes with inaccurate information may require you to submit an amended return.
+If you don’t receive the forms in time to file your income taxes by the deadline, you may need to estimate your earnings and file for an extension.
+If you filed your taxes based on incorrect figures, you may need to file an amended return.
 Work with your accountant or tax preparer in this situation.

 Occasionally, 1099 forms will have errors.
 Someone may have used the wrong form, misspelled a name, entered an incorrect amount or tax ID number, or marked the wrong checkbox.
 If you receive a 1099 for rent with inaccurate information, contact the payer or the company that issued the form.
-They are responsible for correcting errors and filing corrected forms if needed.
+They’re responsible for correcting errors and, if needed, filing corrected forms.

 Did you know?
 Some errors do not require a corrected 1099.
 If the payer’s name, tax ID number, or both are incorrect, the payer should report the mistake in a letter to the IRS.